-- Trail-blazing finance executive Belinda Hutchinson AM FCA has been chancellor at the University of Sydney (USyd) for seven years.
+- Trail-blazing finance executive Belinda Hutchinson AC FCA has been chancellor at the University of Sydney (USyd) for seven years

 - A champion of gender equality, she supports measures to develop leadership skills and promote more women in academia.